adobe/helix-home/hackathons/9-bcn.md

 > Where is this going to happen?
 Do you have a windowless conference room blocked out?

-The hackathon will take place in the beautiful, ever sunny city of Barcelona, at our Netcentric Excellence Center.
+The hackathon will take place in the beautiful, ever sunny city of Barcelona, at the Netcentric Excellence Center.
 ![Netcentric, Excellence Center](https://lh3.googleusercontent.com/Mnrj49VS22STnXdnqTajqpqCv7GTPaqPABSOVkQCLQDkbJqrMSHAQCJbM50Gc0X-pWsOCGX-iYnqwWMzIe9OQ3rku9FXcxIPmr351k0wjCZ3SLmIKHvTH-zVWxug83gu68aP6GPv3Q=w2400)

 ---